 Medina House School have been granted £2833 to provide music therapy sessions for the Autumn Term delivered by Nordoff Robins.
 A therapist visits the school for a full day once a week and implements music activities for the young school members.
 The classes enable the children to develop communication skills through expression, interaction and collaboration which is as important for non-verbal children as any child.

 Medina Valley Centre have been granted £3,000 towards the purchase of two second hand Beneteau First Class 8’s to provide Keelboat sailings.
 Medina Valley Centre is an outdoor and field’s studies Centre providing outdoor activity residential, GCSE and A Level field work courses as well as primary day trips, activity evenings and various other events.

 NITON COMMUNITY FOOTBALL CLUB

 Northwood House Charitable Trust have been granted £2443.
 WightAID's grant covers the purchase of 4 Wheelchairs and therefore they can involve and provide sporting and tennis experiences to those who need this vital equipment.
+This will help to create a sustainable community tennis and sports facility that welcomes all!
 They were also granted a further £500 to purchase some gardening equipment for volunteers.
-These grants help towards creating a sustainable community tennis and sports facility that welcomes all!

 £350 has been granted to Pat A Happy Pony who aim to bring smiles to people who have life changing disabilities, as well as introducing children to the care, respect and handling of animals.
 Their grant will be used to purchase 8 Cavallo over boots which the ponies shall where when visiting different settings to prevent them from slipping.
 They were also granted £300 towards costs of manure catching bags and harnesses, which will enable them to go in to care homes and indoor environments where further individuals can take part in activities.